Sunday, November 30, 2008

 Arshiya: Maverick, Cynic, Persian

-*Arshiya on right
+Arshiya on campus

 I met Arshiya through another couch surfer, one of his classmates studying English literature at the prestigious Esfahan University, on the steps of the Si-o-seh (33 Arches) bridge, which spans the Zeyandeh River.
 Iranians describe Esfahan, known as the City of Art, as being the most beautiful city in the country.
 I found both descriptions apt, as I wandered Imam Square, the winding labyrinth of its bazaar and its charming riverbank parks.